Ghana Citizenship Overview: Eligibility, Documents, Timeline

 Step-by-Step Process

-- Obtain the correct application form (Form 3 for marriage, Form 5 & 14 for naturalization).
+- Obtain the correct application form (Form 3 for marriage, Form 5 and 14 for naturalization).

 - Gather required supporting documents (birth certificate, police clearance, tax records, etc.).

-- Submit application to the Ministry of Interior or Ghana embassy/consulate. (use our too to find embassy near you)
+- Submit application to the Ministry of Interior or Ghana embassy/consulate.
+(Use the tool to find an embassy near you.)

 - Undergo background checks and possible interviews.